heremaps/gluecodium/docs/franca.md

         }
     }

-### Struct, Enumeration: ExternalType
+### Struct, Enumeration, Interface: ExternalType

-This FDEPL property controls whether the C++ header file is generated for the given Franca struct or enumeration.
+This FDEPL property controls whether the C++ header file is generated for the given Franca type.
 Default value is `null`, i.e. the type is not external and thus a header file is generated.
 If a non-empty value is given, no header file is generated, but the given String value is used as a path to a pre-existing header file instead.
 This property has no effect on generated code for Java or Swift.

 For an external type, the name is assumed to match its "external" counterpart in the source file, and thus is taken verbatim in generated C++ and conversion code (i.e. without any naming convention being applied to the name).
-Same "verbatim" logic applies to the names of the fields of an external struct and to the names of the enumerators (individual enumeration values) of an external enumeration.
+Same "verbatim" logic applies to the names of the child elements of an external type: fields in a struct, enumerators in an enumeration, various child elements in an interface.

 FIDL: